balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 ## Key Distribution by Group Keys

-A Group Key (GK) is a symmetric encryption key, with associated metadata, that has been created for the purpose of encrypting confidential group communications.
-The exclusivity of access to the key material is achieved by defining the GK as the encryption of this symmetric key and metadata using the public entity key(s) of the other group members.
+A Group Key (GK) is signed object containing encrypted symmetric key material with associated metadata.
+A GK exists for the purpose of sharing the contained symmetric key with other members of the group.
+The exclusivity of access to the key material is achieved by encrypting the key material in such a way that it may be decrypted with the private entity key(s) of any one of the other group members.
+The creating entity signs the GK such that the authenticity of the associated metadata may be verified by its recipients.

-More specifically, the cleartext content of a group key is a JSON object including attributes representing the following:
+More specifically, the payload of the GK is a JSON object including attributes representing the following:

-  * a URI that uniquely identifies the group key,
+  * a URI that uniquely identifies the GK,
+  * the acct URI {{RFC7565}} of the creator of the GK,
+  * a hash of the GMBC tail block at the time this key was created,
-  * a JWK {{RFC7517}} that represents the symmetric key material, and
+  * an encrypted JWK {{RFC7517}} that represents the symmetric key material, and
   * a timestamp indicating a time beyond which the key should not be used for encryption.

-This JSON object is encrypted in a JWE {{RFC7516}} JSON serialization with one or more recipients.
+The JWK attribute value is encrypted in a JWE {{RFC7516}} JSON serialization with one or more recipients.
 In unmoderated groups the resulting JSON serialization must include each other member of the group as determined by the current and validated GMBC.
 In moderated groups the resulting JSON serialization may include as a recipient just the moderator (e.g. when an entity shares a new GK) or just one member (e.g. when the moderator shares a GK with a member that has requested it).
+The full JSON payload of the GK is signed as a JWS {{RFC7515}} using the creator's private entity key.

 GKs may be created by members and non-members alike.
 A non-member may generate a GK as described above and use it to encrypt its own communications to the group.
 This can be a useful property as it provides for a confidential "write only" capability to the group communications resource.